-)-- This past May over 1,100 members of Orangetheory Fitness across the US and Canada raised $4.5 million to support ALS research through their #AQuestforMoreLife campaign.
-Orangetheory Fitness members ran, rowed, and lifted, earning “splat points,” which they turned into donations for Augie’s Quest to Cure ALS.
-This is the third year in a row that Orangetheory Fitness has invited members to fundraise for Augie’s Quest and they have now raised a total of over $10 million.
-With this $10 million donation Augie’s Quest is supporting non-profit biotech, the ALS Therapy Development Institute (ALS TDI), to fast track cure-driven drugs.
+This past May over 1,100 members of Orangetheory Fitness ran, rowed, and lifted, earning “splat points,” which they turned into $4.5 million in donations for Augie’s Quest to Cure ALS.
+With this donation Augie’s Quest is supporting non-profit biotech, the ALS Therapy Development Institute (ALS TDI), to fast track cure-driven drugs for ALS.

 Orangetheory’s decision to partner with Augie’s Quest hits close to home in the fitness community.
 Augie Nieto, a fitness industry pioneer and founder of Life Fitness, was diagnosed with ALS in 2005.
 He founded Augie’s Quest with the mission to find a cure for the disease that affects far too many people today, robbing them of their muscles and every benefit that exercise provides.

 Over the past two years money raised through Orangetheory Fitness for Augie’s Quest has allowed ALS TDI to make amazing advances in research, including being the first-ever non profit biotech to discover and develop a potential treatment, AT-1501, and bring it from their own lab, through FDA review and into clinical trial.
 Additionally, these funds have supported ALS TDI’s Precision Medicine Program (PMP), the most comprehensive and longest running translational research study in ALS.
 Through the PMP, researchers partner with people with ALS around the world to share and gather data on medical histories, family histories, genetics, biomarkers, and patient cell biology to better understand the disease and to discover more treatments for ALS, faster.